bidmad/bidmad-rn-plugin/README.md

 ## Usage

+### Privacy Manifest Settings & Xcode (Only for iOS)

+- Bidmad RN Plugin supports Xcode 15.3.
+If you are using Xcode version lower than 15.3, please update to the latest version.
+- When submitting your application to the App Store, use the following guide to properly set up your privacy survey: [Guide for Privacy Manifest & Privacy Survey](https://github.com/bidmad/Bidmad-iOS/wiki/Guide-for-Privacy-Manifest-&-Privacy-Survey-%5BEN%5D)

 ### Setting SKAdNetwork Identifiers and User Tracking Description (Only for iOS)

 - To use ad networks provided by BidmadSDK, you need to add SKAdNetworkIdentifiers to your app's Info.plist.
 Please add SKAdNetworkItems below in the following list.